ssalinaa/JavaScript-projects/README.md

 # JavaScript-projects
-Projects that use mainly JavaScript and HTML.
+Projects that use mainly HTML, CSS and JavaScript.